-Katherine’s debut novel, set in 1857, publishes February 2027.
+Katherine’s debut novel, The Art of Poison, set in 1857, publishes February 2027.

 After reading English at Oxford, Katherine acted in roles ranging from Phaedra to Blanche duBois (TMA nominated) and in productions staged by the RSC, Donmar, Almeida, Young Vic and NT.
 She performed in premieres of Caryl Churchill, Howard Brenton, Phyllis Nagy and Timberlake Wertenbaker, and was directed by Stephen Daldry, Nina Raine and Harold Pinter.